-Mahogany is considered as the wood of choice for back, sides and neck for many guitars.
-It’s lower cost, durability, resonance and aesthetic, attractive finish makes it a popular choice for medium and lower priced models.
+Mahogany is considered the wood of choice for the back, sides, and neck of many guitars.
+Its lower cost, durability, resonance and aesthetic, and attractive finish make it a popular choice for medium and lower-priced models.
 Before the advent of laminates, it was also used for making the tops, for economy guitars.

 The common varieties of Mahogany are

-It is most commonly used wood for guitar necks.
-This is due to strength and stability; it exhibits under the stress of modern day steel strings.
+It is the most commonly used wood for guitar necks.
+This is due to the strength and stability; it exhibits under the stress of modern-day steel strings.

 It is also used for

-Maple is a very stiff, projective and strong wood with good tonal qualities and sustain.
-It is used more for back and sides of acoustic guitars.
+Maple is a very stiff, projective, and strong wood with good tonal qualities and sustain.
+It is used more for the back and sides of acoustic guitars.
 Also, Archtops used by big bands were generally made with maple.

-Small sized guitars made from maple do not bring out lower tones like Rosewood.
-Larger guitars, however, reinforces these tones due to their large body sizes.
+Small-sized guitars made from maple do not bring out lower tones like Rosewood.
+Larger guitars, however, reinforce these tones due to their large body sizes.

 Its high density makes it an excellent choice for bridge plates.
-It is sometimes used for necks, when it is cosmetically more suited.
-However, due to its instability, it is not used alone for necks and often laminated with cross grained Mahogany or Rosewood to increase strength.
+It is sometimes used for necks when it is cosmetically more suited.
+However, due to its instability, it is not used alone for necks and is often laminated with cross-grained Mahogany or Rosewood to increase strength.

 Main types and sources of maple are

-But, Maple in general, transmits vibrations at slow speed and has higher dampening effect than Rosewood.
-This leads to quick decay of notes, enhanced note separation and clarity.
+But, Maple in general, transmits vibrations at a slow speed and has a higher dampening effect than Rosewood.
+This leads to quick decay of notes, enhanced note separation, and clarity.

 Images of different tonewoods ca be seen here.

-We hope that the above article has given you lot of insights about the various kinds of top woods used for acoustic guitars including the classical ones.
+We hope that the above article has given you a lot of insights into the various kinds of top woods used for acoustic guitars including the classical ones.
 We saw that

 We will deal with laminated woods and tonewoods for electric guitar’s solid wood in our subsequent articles.